Matt Meier Award For Excellence in Student Research

 - 2014 Feliz Moreno-Capstone Paper (English major), Kathryn Monreal-Course Paper (Sociology & Ethnic Studies double major)

 - 2013 Julia Harrison-Capstone Paper (Environmental Studies major), Jordan Jue-Course Paper (History major)

-- 2012 Jessica E. Gonzalez-Capstone Paper (Sociology major), Adriana E. Hernandez-Capstone Paper (Political Science major), Jonathan Tong-Course Paper (History major)
+- 2012 Jessica E. Gonzalez-Capstone Paper (Sociology major), Adriana E. Hernandez-Capstone Paper (Political Science major), Jonathan Tong-Course Paper (Psychology major)

 - 2011 Isabel Durón-Capstone Paper (Political Science & Ethnic Studies double major), Paul Chianese-Capstone Paper (History major), Jacqueline Lynch-Course Paper (Political Science major)